2006 Supertaça Cândido de Oliveira: Officials

 The match officials for the game were confirmed on the 16 August 2006 by the Portuguese Football Federation.
 Pedro Proença of Lisbon was named as referee.
 This was the second time that Proença had officiated a Supertaça match after officiating the 2003 game between Porto and União de Leiria.
 For the Supertaça, Proença was assisted by Pedro Garcia and José Lima of Lisbon, whilst Hélio Santos of Lisbon was named as the fourth official.

 Venue

 The Estádio Dr. Magalhães Pessoa in Leiria was selected by the Portuguese Football Federation to host the match.
 This was the first time that the stadium had hosted a SuperCup match.
 At the time of the event, the Estádio Dr. Magalhães Pessoa was used the home ground of União de Leiria.
 It holds a capacity of 30,000.
-The stadium was built in 2003 and was one of the stadiums which histed games at UEFA Euro 2004.
+The stadium was built in 2003 and was one of the stadiums which hosted games at UEFA Euro 2004.